Welcome to GoGet!

 Inside the car

 Everything you need for a safe and convenient trip is located inside the vehicle.
 Each vehicle comes with a Co-Pilot – your second in command with information and quick tips on everything from how to refuel, where to find the jack and spare tyre in a car and what to do in case of an accident.
-Each car also has a BP and a Caltex fuel card attached to the key that you can use to fill up.
+Each car also has a fuel card attached to the key that you can use to fill up.
 Some cars have parking passes as well – you’ll find these attached to a curly cord holder on the driver’s door.

 TIP: Did you leave something in the car?
 You can swipe into a car to retrieve an item without being charged.
 If it’s not there, email firstname.lastname@example.org with a description and we’ll see if anybody has reported it.